JNRowe/mnotes/README.rst

 it isn’t generic, and it isn’t likely to improve.

-I add features *only* when I post a note that requires it, if you mingle the data_ and code you’ll see the development in action.
-Whether this is a good idea is left as a topic for the reader.
+I add features *only* when I post a note that requires it, if you mingle the ``master`` and ``data`` branches you’ll see the development in action.
+Whether this is a good idea is left as a topic for the reader and beer.

 If you like it, hate it, or have questions feel free to drop me a mail_ or open an issue_.